mike-french/triex/README.md

 - Map of matching characters to the next (child) process in the DAG (outgoing edges).
 - A list of reverse edges back to parents
-  (only used during construction)

 Note that partial/final strings are not stored in the nodes: nodes do not know the string or prefix that they match.
-This allows the same node to match multiple input strings but merging suffixes into a DAG structure.
+This allows the same node to match multiple input strings by merging common suffixes into a DAG structure.

-(The list of reverse edges could be removed after construction, to reduce the memory usage during _match_ traversals.)
+A list of reverse edges back to parents is maintained during construction, but is discarded before _freezing_ into runtime mode.

 Traversals of the tree are implemented as a sequence of messages propagating down one path within the DAG.

-There are two phases of construction and use.
+There are several phases of construction and use.
 - Construction has three types of traversal:
    - Traverse from the root to add all strings to form a tree of processes, but joined into a single final _sink_ node.
-   - Traverse backwrds from the final sink node to find common suffixes.
+   - Traverse backwards from the final sink node to find common suffixes.
    - Traverse backwards from the sink to merge common suffixes.
+   - Traverse from the root to _freeze_ the network.
 - Match a target string by traversing from the root.
+- Dump information and diagrams by traversing from the root.

 ## Example